f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

   * **Block**.
 Provide the Status Code, Content Type, and Response message

   Note: Mobile clients only allow Continue and Block.
 If you select Web and Mobile Client, you can select mitigation actions for each client type.

-  Note2: If you select Web and Mobile Client, you will need to enter a MObile Request Identifier Header, when enabling Mobile SDK Settings later in the configuration.
+  Note2: If you select Web and Mobile Client, you will need to enter a Mobile Request Identifier Header, when enabling Mobile SDK Settings later in the configuration.

 |lab1_updated13|
 |lab1_updated14|